borntofrappe/borntofrappe/README.md

    };
    ```

-Svelte-in-markdown syntax, touted by mdsvex as `.svg` will be discussed at a later stage and in the context of the blog.
+Svelte-in-markdown syntax, touted by mdsvex as `.svx` will be discussed at a later stage and in the context of the blog.

 2. preprocess the documents with mdsvex